abhisheksaxena7/Salesforce-Code-Analyzer-for-Copado/README.md

 * Leave other values blank, and hit save.

 ### Customize other configuration (Optional)
-Code Analyzer allows a lot of customization options such as turning engines on/off, adding custom rules, change severity of existing rules, to get started add `code-analyzer.yml` in the root of your project, like a sample is added [here](./code-analyzer.yml), and then the Quality Gate will automatically pick up your configuration.
-To learn about its complete setup, refer to the [customizing configuration documentation](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/config-custom.html)
+Code Analyzer supports extensive customization, including enabling or disabling engines, adding custom rules, and adjusting rule severities.

+To configure these options, add a `code-analyzer.yml` file to the root of your project.
+See a [sample file here](./code-analyzer.yml).
+Commit this file to all long-lived environment branches in your repository (e.g., `main`, `qa`, `uat`).

+After this file is present in your environment branches, any new feature or promotion branches created from them will automatically inherit the configuration.
+The Quality Gate will use these settings without further action.

+For more details on available configuration options, see the [customizing configuration documentation](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/config-custom.html).

 ## Testing the setup
-If you have set up the `After Commit` Quality Gate, like the example in the above configurations, then just perform a commit which contains ApexClass/LWC/ApexComponents/Flows/Messagning Channels on a user story. that is tied to the environment/stage in which your Quality Gate is set up, and the Commit Action will invoke the `Code Analyzer` after every commit.
+If you have set up the `After Commit` Quality Gate, like the example in the above configurations, then just perform a commit which contains ApexClass/LWC/ApexComponents/Flows/Messaging Channels on a user story. that is tied to the environment/stage in which your Quality Gate is set up, and the Commit Action will invoke the `Code Analyzer` after every commit.

 Here's some [test-data](./test-data/) that can be used to test the Quality Gate, and a sample [configuration file](./code-analyzer.yml).